THE CASPIAN CONNECTION

 One of the Palestinians had come up to her so-called boyfriend, tentatively touching the scorpion. ‘

-I’m impressed, but do you dare to hold it?’
+I’m impressed, but do you dare holding it?’

 The big man took her hands, ‘I like.’